goossens/ObjectTalk/README.md

 Both of these a driven by script components.
 The jungle and island examples use nodes to procedurally create terrain and asset instances.

-To round it all out, modern engine features like deferred rendering, Physically Based Rendering (PBR), particle systems, Image Based Lighting (IBL), Cascaded Shadow Maps (CSMs) and post processing with fog, Bloom, God Rays, Fast Approximate Anti-Aliasing (FXAA) and Tone Mapping are also available.
+To round it all out, modern engine features like geometry/model importing, support for animated models, deferred rendering, Physically Based Rendering (PBR), particle systems, Image Based Lighting (IBL), Cascaded Shadow Maps (CSMs) and post processing with Fog, Bloom, God Rays, Fast Approximate Anti-Aliasing (FXAA), Exposure/Contrast correction and Tone Mapping are also available.

 ![Scenes](docs/img/scenes.png)